MaterializeInc/materialize/doc/developer/guide.md

 This guide details what you'll need to contribute to Materialize.

-Materialize is written in [Rust] and should compile on any recent stable version.
+Materialize is a collection of services written in [Rust] that should compile on any recent stable version.

 Materialize can be connected to many different types of event sources:

-* Local files with line-by-line textual events, where structured data can be extracted via regular expressions or CSV parsing.
 * Custom Kafka topics, where events are encoded with Protobuf or Avro, with support for additional encoding formats coming soon.
 * Kafka topics managed by a CDC tool like Debezium, where events adhere to a particular "envelope" format that distinguishes updates from insertions and deletions.
+* PostgreSQL tables, where events are read from PostgreSQL's replication log.
 * Streaming HTTP sources?
 Apache Pulsar sources?
 With a bit of elbow grease, support for any message bus can be added to Materialize!

-Note that local file sources are intended only for ad-hoc experimentation and analysis.
-Production use cases are expected to use Kafka sources, which have a better availability and durability story.

 ## Installing